The Scarlet and the Black: Plot

 Met with continuous failure, Kappler begins to develop a personal vendetta against O'Flaherty, because the priest is protected by the Vatican.
 Despite O'Flaherty's efforts, Kappler manages to recapture many escaped POWs, deport many Jews to death camps, and exploit and oppress the general population; a number of O'Flaherty's friends are also arrested or killed, including Father Morsigne.
 O'Flaherty is himself the target of an assassination attempt instigated by Kappler, which however fails due to the monsignor's boxing skills.
 The rescue organization also nearly collapses when an American soldier, Jack, a member of the organization's committee and Guilia's love interest, is captured and his code book seized.
 However, the group is able to quickly get the rest of those in hiding away before Kappler and his men find them.
 O'Flaherty is also able to get Jack released from prison by tricking Kappler into giving him his signature, pretending to want his autograph at the opera.
 O'Flaherty uses it to forge a release form.
 The organization then resumes, and succeeds in saving many lives.

-As the war progresses, the Allies succeed in landing in Italy and begin to overcome German resistance, eventually breaking through and heading towards Rome itself.
-Colonel Kappler worries for his family's safety from vengeful partisans, and, in a one-to-one meeting with O'Flaherty, asks him to save his family, appealing to the same values that motivated O'Flaherty to save so many others.
-The monsignor, however, declines, refusing to believe that, after all the Colonel has done and all the atrocities for which he is responsible, he should expect mercy and forgiveness automatically without repentance, simply because he asks for it, and departs in disgust.
+As the war progresses, the Allies begin to overcome German resistance, eventually breaking through and heading towards Rome itself.
+Colonel Kappler worries for his family's safety from vengeful partisans and, in a one-to-one meeting with O'Flaherty, asks him to save his family, appealing to the same values that motivated O'Flaherty to save so many others.
+The monsignor however refuses, amazed that after all the Colonel has done and all the atrocities for which he is responsible, he should expect mercy and forgiveness automatically without repentance, simply on request, and departs in disgust.

 As the Allies enter Rome in June 1944, Monsignor O'Flaherty joins in the celebration of the liberation, during which Jack and Guilia announce their engagement, and somberly toasts those who did not live to see it.
-Kappler is captured in 1945, disarmed and interrogated by the Allies.
-In the course of his interrogation, he is informed that his wife and children were smuggled out of Italy and escaped unharmed to Switzerland.
+Kappler is captured in 1945, and interrogated by the Allies.
+During his interrogation, he is informed that his wife and children were smuggled out of Italy and escaped unharmed to Switzerland.
 Upon being asked who helped them, Kappler realizes who it must have been, but responds simply that he does not know.